fandora-network/docs/docs/nightfall/tools/nightfall-wallet.md

 ## How to make transfers
 From the Nightfall Assets page, click on the `Send` button to the right of the chosen asset.

-1. Enter a valid address existing on the Polygon Nightfall L2
+1. Enter a valid address existing on the fandora Nightfall L2
-2. Check that the desired token is selected (WETH, MATIC, etc.)
+2. Check that the desired token is selected (WETH, FANDORA, etc.)
 3. Enter the value to be transferred from your Nightfall wallet, click `Continue`

 ![](../imgs/tools-wallet/send-nf.png)